upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/synthesis.md

 <p align="center"><em>Figure 1: Aggregated governance–knowledge coverage across analyzed families of approaches.</em></p>

-Taken together, the matrix distinguishes nine conceptually different governance configurations.
+The matrix distinguishes nine conceptually different governance configurations.
 An approach may emphasize one configuration, combine several, or shift across them depending on context.
-The purpose of the matrix is to provide a stable conceptual frame within which such patterns can be analyzed systematically.
+The purpose of the matrix is to make these patterns visible in a stable conceptual frame.

-### Observed structural patterns
+### Observed structural concentrations

-Several structural concentrations become visible:
+Several concentrations become immediately visible:

+- **Execution governance is strongly activated.**
-- **Strong coverage of Execution governance**, particularly in the Operational × Execution and Managerial × Execution cells.
+  Operational × Execution and Managerial × Execution cells show high or medium activation.
 Methodologies and scaled frameworks dominate this space.

-- **Strong coverage of Managerial × Intentional governance**, especially through project, portfolio, and formal governance frameworks that articulate strategic objectives and investment intent.

-- **Partial coverage of Structural governance**, especially in architecture-centric and documentation-heavy approaches, with emphasis in Epistemic × Structural and Managerial × Structural cells.
+- **Managerial governance of declared intent is strongly activated.**
+  Project, portfolio, and formal governance frameworks concentrate in Managerial × Intentional.

+- **Structural knowledge receives focused but uneven epistemic attention.**
+  Architecture-centric approaches strongly activate Epistemic × Structural, with reinforcement at Managerial × Structural.

-- **Limited concentration in Epistemic × Intentional governance**, where durable, inspectable articulation of system-level intent would reside.
+- **Epistemic × Intentional governance remains weakly activated.**
+  No analyzed family systematically centers durable, inspectable articulation of system-level intent as an epistemically governed knowledge asset.

-This distribution does not imply weakness or deficiency in any family.
+This pattern does not imply deficiency in any single family.
 It reveals a structural asymmetry in how governance effort is distributed across knowledge objects and governance modes.

 ## Cross-family coverage of recurring challenges